phorton1/Arduino-esp32_cnc3018/docs/installation.md

 ## 6. Connect to the machine with the Web UI

-By default the machine will present itself as a Wifi Access Point called **FluiidNC**
+By default the machine will present itself as a Wifi Access Point called **CNC3018_ESP**

-- connect your compputer or phone to the **FluidNC** Wifi Access Point
+- connect your compputer or phone to the **CNC3018_ESP** Wifi Access Point
 - the default password is **12345678**

-As soon as you connect to the FluidNC access point, a browser should pop up and you should see the FluidNC Web UI for the machine:
+As soon as you connect to the CNC3018_ESP access point, a browser should pop up and you should see the Web UI for the machine:

 ![FluidNC_WebUI.jpg](images/FluidNC_WebUI.jpg)